Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 ### Read-only filesystem
 It is good practice to treat the image as some refer to as the "golden image".

 In other words, you'll run containers in *read-only* mode, with an immutable filesystem inherited from the image.
+Only the mounted volumes will be read/write accessible, and those should ideally be mounted with the `noexec`, `nosuid` and `nodev` options for extra security.
+If read/write access isn't needed, mount these volumes as read-only too.

-Only the mounted volumes will be read/write accessible.
-However, the image may not be perfect and require read/write access to some parts of the filesystem, likely directories such as `/tmp`, `/run` or `/var`.
+However, the image may not be perfect and still require read/write access to some parts of the filesystem, likely directories such as `/tmp`, `/run` or `/var`.
 You can make a **tmpfs** for those (a temporary filesystem in the container attributed memory), because they're not persistent data anyway.

 In a Compose file, that would look like the following settings: